Erosion Control – Preserving Soil, Preventing Blowing Dust, and Wash Outs

 Physical Barriers and More

 Physical barriers that are often installed include waddles, blankets, vegetation, geotextiles, mulch, and retaining walls.
 Desert Mountain often works with construction and environmental companies on erosion control projects.
-Our products work very well in conjunction with physical barriers in reducing or preventing erosion.
+Our products work very well in conjunction with physical barriers, reducing or preventing erosion.
 Other erosion control methods may include spraying tackifiers or seeding out of planes.

 Requirement and Regulations

 Land management departments and local air and water quality agencies may require the submission of a SWPPP (Stormwater Pollution Prevention Plan) for construction projects over a certain size.
 These plans will include erosion control elements so that the project will be prepared for weather-related and man-made events.
 Please check with your local and state government’s website for more information.
 Here are the Department of Environmental Quality sites for the following states: